 Keep in mind that there are some topics that may seem “low-yield” when you look at the data given above but that may have an indirect “high-yield” impact.
 For example, Organic Chemistry only makes up 15% of the MCAT Chemistry section and 5% of the MCAT Biology section.
 But there are many other questions that may not test you directly on Organic Chemistry topics but will indirectly test your knowledge of those concepts.
 For instance, Biochemistry questions often require Organic Chemistry knowledge to find the correct answer.

 Similarly, we do not recommend using the above data to determine “low-yield” topics.
 For example, there are only 15 MCAT Physics questions, but these 15 questions are critical to help you get a good score on the MCAT Chemistry section.
 Therefore, you must spend sufficient time learning the MCAT Physics equations and other critical concepts related to MCAT Physics in order to achieve an overall good score.
-An amazing score in one section and a poor score in another won’t help your medical school application, as most admissions committees review your “total” MCAT score as well as section-specific scores to understand your academic proficiency.
+Dr. Monica Taneja, one of our admissions experts, advises dedicating most of the time you have to key MCAT concepts by discipline:

-Let’s look at a summary of the most important topics per section as per the AAMC data.
+Let’s look at a summary of the most important MCAT topics per section as per the AAMC data.

-MCAT Biology Topics
+High Yield MCAT Biology Topics

 More than half (55%) of the questions test your knowledge of foundational concept 1, which includes the following topics: